rit-sse/old-api/README.md

 If you have issues with `Class does not exist` errors while attempting to seed your development database, try running `composer dump-autoload` and re-seeding.

+### Validation

+If you are using `$this->validate` in the context of a `Controller`, there are a few things of which you should be aware.
+If the `Request` does not consider the request to be an AJAX call, it will send a redirect response rather than an error.
+To see the validation messages, add the `X-Requested-With` header with a value of `XMLHttpRequest` (yes, case matters!).